japiirainen/japiirainen.github.io/agda-posts/monoids.lagda.md

 If we look at the definition of a `monoid`, we will find that a `monoid` is a `semigroup` with an *identity element*.
 From this it is reasonable to conclude that we should first define what is a `semigroup`.
-Luckily `semigroups` are a very simple structure.
+Luckily `semigroups` are a relatively simple structure.

 ### Semigroup definition